Kong/docs.konghq.com/app/konnect/overview.md

 processing invalid requests.
 * All requests are logged for central visibility of traffic.

-For the Konnect beta, Kong provisions a data plane for you.
+For the Konnect beta, Kong will provision a single hosted data plane for you.
+Later, you will also be able to configure additional self-managed data planes.

 ## Before you Begin
 Note the following before you start using this guide: